SenseLogic/PENDOWN/README.md

 Install the Pendown installation files in a local folder on your computer.

-Open the "sample.html" file with a plain text editor like Geany or Notepad++.
+Open the "sample.html" file with any plain text editor, like Geany or Notepad++.

-It contains the list of available Pendown tags which replace HTML tags.

-They are automatically converted to HTML tags by the web browser when the file is opened.
+It shows the available Pendown tags.
+They are converted to HTML tags when the file is opened in a web browser.

 ```html
 <meta charset="utf8"/>